 "I just had to get my arrows back from the bear we killed," the man replied, stepping out into the sunlight.
 He stopped once he was out of the cave and took a deep breath, letting it out in a tired sigh, just as Ralof had done.
 "Never thought I'd see the light of another day..."

 The man was an Argonian, a rare sight in Skyrim, being so far to the north from his homeland in the South.
+He stood six feet tall, sporting broad shoulders and the lean physique of a huntsman.
 Soot and dried blood stained the reptile's dark-green scales.
-Dark red war-paint ran over his golden-colored eyes, tapering off at his neck.
+Dark red war paint ran over his golden-colored eyes, tapering off at his neck.
 Two horns sprouted out the back of his head in a curving V-shape, and smaller horns lined the crest of his brow, almost like human eyebrows.
 The man was clad in the standard armor of an Imperial legionary, a mix of leather and chain-mail; a longbow and a half-full quiver of arrows were slung over his shoulder; and sheathed at his side were an Imperial gladius and a steel dagger.

 A ground-shaking roar made them both immediately drop into a low crouch.
 Pressing themselves flat against a large boulder nearby, the two of them lifted their heads, their faces pale with renewed fear, to take in the sight of the Dragon flying above Helgen.

 The gigantic firedrake soared over the dead town like a circling vulture to rotting carrion.
 The beast's charcoal-black body was covered in huge, curving spikes.
 Two giant, gnarled horns, black like ebony, twisted out of its head almost like the crown of an evil king.
 Its huge head was craned downward, its blood-red eyes observing the destruction it had left in its wake.